Kronbii/medical-prescription-OCR/README.md

 # Medical Prescription OCR Backend

-Express + TypeScript backend that accepts a prescription image, extracts text with Google Vision OCR, sends the text to an LLM for medication parsing, and returns structured JSON.
+Express + TypeScript backend that accepts a prescription image, sends it directly to an OpenAI Vision model (no external OCR), and returns transcribed text plus structured medications.

 ## Prerequisites
 - Node.js 18+
-- Google Cloud service account key for Vision API (`keys/google-vision.json`)
-- OpenAI API key (or compatible endpoint)
+- OpenAI API key (or compatible endpoint) with a vision-capable model (e.g., `gpt-4o`)

 ## Setup
 1) Install dependencies: